misuba/UserColors/README.md

 ### TODO
 * Should probably extend the colors to a few other views, like `/content/posts/username` and the fabled, mythical `/stream`.
 * It is actually pretty difficult to pick colors that make the pager buttons readable.
-Which probably means: more colors coming!
+Which probably means: more color settings coming!

 ### License
 Same as Known